isaacs/ejsgi/README.md

 # EJSGI - Evented JavaScript Gateway Interface

-Like [JSGI](http://wiki.commonjs.org/wiki/JSGI), but using an event emitter rather than a response object.
+Like [JSGI](http://wiki.commonjs.org/wiki/JSGI), but using streams rather than a response object.

 ## Application

-An EJSGI Application is a JavaScript Function which takes exactly one argument, the Request as a JavaScript Object, and returns its Response as an EventEmitter Object which emits events relevant to the HTTP response.
+An EJSGI Application is a JavaScript Function which takes exactly one argument, the Request as a JavaScript Object, and returns its Response as a Stream Object which emits events relevant to the HTTP response.

 ## Middleware